 Processes are obviously one of the aspects that most affect or drive agility.
 Without a thorough review of the organization’s processes, little or no agility can be achieved.
 In terms of processes, we refer to how to have short feedback and learning cycles.
 How processes must be value-delivery oriented and must be transparent.
 In other words, we must know and understand what is happening in the processes in order to improve them.
 Processes are always subject to continuous improvement and for this, information about what is happening in each process is fundamental.

 We have seen that in organizations, processes are not designed with the delivery of value and the customer in mind.
-That is, they are considered a tool for the organization’s operations, compliance, standardization, etc., but rarely is thought about how the process affects the delivery of value to the customer.
+That is, they are considered a tool for the organization’s operations, compliance, standardization, etc. But rarely is thought about how the process affects the delivery of value to the customer.
 The objective of the processes is lost and they become an end in themselves.

 When processes are very large, complex and rigid, what happens is that people follow them to the letter to avoid being blamed for a mistake (blame culture).
-This also means that people do not contribute improvements to the processes, because they are used to execute them in a certain way and that is why they are considered good collaborators.
+This also means that people do not contribute improvements to the processes.
+Because they are used to execute them in a certain way and that is why they are considered good collaborators.
 Collaborators who are critical of the processes are rather pointed out as rebels and their ideas are discarded almost immediately.

 For agility to permeate the entire organization, processes must always be redesigned with the customer and the business in mind.
 They should be as simple as possible and always open to improvement.
-If people can improve the processes they work with all the time, we will be closer to being an agile organization.
+If people can improve the processes they work with all the time.
+We will be closer to being an agile organization.

 The people